 Rajveer Meena, from India, has held the world record as of 2015, reciting 70,000 digits.

 Lu Chao, from China, has previously held the record from 2005-2015 after reciting 67,890 digits of pi.

 He had beaten the 1989 world record holder, Hideaki Tomoyori from Japan, who recited 40,000 digits.

-Outside the Mathematics Building and the Technical University of Berlin, one of the world’s most notable technology universities, there is a mosaic which forms parts of the concrete pathway and depicts the symbol pi.
+Outside the Mathematics Building and the Technical University of Berlin, one of the world’s most notable technology universities, there is a mosaic that forms parts of the concrete pathway and depicts the symbol pi.